 Low-flow toilets have become popular in recent years.
-As the name suggests, these toilets use less water—an important outcome that we encourage and practice ourselves here at Pipe Spy.
-However, there are also a few downsides when it comes to the effects low flow toilet fixtures can have on plumbing systems.
-This is something you should keep in mind if you’re thinking about purchasing a low flow unit.
+As the name suggests, low-flow toilets use less water, which is an important consideration in the drought-prone San Francisco Bay Area.
+However, there are possible downsides to low-flow toilet fixtures and the effect they can have on your sewer and plumbing system: things to keep in mind if you’re thinking about purchasing a low-flow toilet unit.

-In this post, we will compare and contrast the benefits and the drawbacks of installing low flow toilets in a home or business.
-We’ll also provide tips on how to make your home as functional and sustainable as possible, whether you’re using low flow toilets or not.
+Let’s compare the benefits and drawbacks of installing low-flow toilets in a residential home or commercial business – and learn how to make your home plumbing system as efficient and sustainable as possible, whether or not you’re using low-flow toilets.

-The Pros and Cons of Installing Low Flow Toilets
+What Are the Pros and Cons of Installing Low-Flow Toilets?

-We love environmentally friendly bathrooms, and low flow toilets (also known as low-flush toilets or high-efficiency toilets) are an attractive option for going green.
-The maximum gallons per flush allowed under US federal law is 1.6 gallons.
-Low flow toilets use 1.3-gallons of water per flush or less.
-There are also dual flush models, which typically allow for either a 1.3-gallon full flush or a 0.8-gallon reduced flush.
+We love environmentally friendly bathrooms, and low-flow toilets (also known as low-flush toilets or high-efficiency toilets) are an attractive option for green households.
+The maximum water volume per flush allowed under US federal law is 1.6 gallons.
+Low-flow toilets use 1.3 gallons of water or less per flush.
+There are also dual flush models, which typically allow for a 1.3-gallon full flush or a 0.8-gallon reduced flush.

-- Water conservation.
-Sustainability is the primary motivation behind using a low-flush toilet as they use significantly less water than the full-flush counterparts.
-Over time, water-efficient toilets save thousands of gallons of water by limiting the amount used during each flush.
+- Water conservation – Sustainability is the primary reason for installing low-flush toilets because they use significantly less water than their full-flush counterparts.
+Over time, water-efficient toilets save thousands of gallons of water by limiting the amount used for each flush.

-- Cost savings.
-By using less water, your monthly water bill could be significant;y reduced.
-According to the EPA WaterSense website, families can reduce water used by toilets by 20-60% by using WaterSense labeled products such as low-flow toilets are installed in the home.
-WaterSense-approved fixtures can save “more than $110 per year in water costs, and $2,200 over the lifetime of the toilets.”
+- Cost savings – By using less water, your monthly water bill could be reduced significantly.
+According to the EPA WaterSense website, families can reduce water consumption by 20-60% if WaterSense labeled products such as low-flow toilets are installed in the home.
+WaterSense-approved fixtures can save “more than $140 per year in water costs, and $2,900 over the lifetime of the toilets.”

-- Space savings.
-Since they hold less water, low-flow toilet tanks can help home designers who need to fit a tank in a smaller space.
-The difference in size may be relatively small, but every inch counts when installing a toilet fixture in a tight bathroom.
+- Space savings – Since they hold less water, low-flow toilet tanks are smaller and can fit into compact spaces.
+The difference in size may seem insignificant, but every inch counts when installing a toilet fixture in a tight bathroom.

-The major drawback with a low flow toilet comes with moving solids out to the sewer main.
-The low water volume in a low-flush fixture can make it difficult to achieve sufficient outflow, which can leading to problems like clogging and bad odors.
+The major drawback of low-flow toilets is associated with transporting solids out of your house and into the sewer main.
+The low water volume in a low-flush toilet fixture can make it difficult to achieve sufficient outflow, which can leading to problems like clogging and unpleasant odors.
 In fact, the city of San Francisco’s push for low-flow devices in 2011 led to major problems for the sewage department when sewer mains around the city became backed up.
 The sewer system had been designed with a larger percentage of water in mind, and the resulting backups caused horrible smells across the city.
 These challenges mean it’s even more important to flush only waste and toilet paper when using a high-efficiency toilet.

 A related issue is double flushing.
 Sometimes, these toilets need an extra flush to get everything down the drain, which unfortunately defeats the purpose of saving water.

-If you are experiencing water pressure issues during flushes, there are a few things you can do to fix the problem and prevent future issues.
+If you are experiencing insufficient water pressure when flushing a low-flow toilet, there are some techniques you can use to fix the problem and help prevent future problems.

-The most important troubleshooting tip for low-flush toilets is to avoid flushing trash or other non-human waste – or in some cases even avoid discarding toilet paper – into a low-flow toilet.
-Do not flush wipes, paper towels, or anything else that isn’t supposed to be flushed.
-This should be said of all toilets, but is especially important for low-flow product owners who want to avoid the hassle of a clogged drain.
+The most important preventative tip for problematic low-flush toilets is to avoid flushing trash or other non-human waste – or in some cases even avoid discarding toilet paper – into a low-flow toilet.
+Do not flush wipes, paper towels, or anything else that isn’t designed for toilet flushing.
+This is true of all toilet designs, but is especially important for low-flow toilet owners who want to avoid dealing with clogged drains.

-It’s also important to realize that low water pressure could be due to your home’s overall water pressure, which is regulated by the water service district.
-Homes in the San Francisco Bay area are likely to have a pressure reducing valve on the incoming water line to keep house pressure below 80 pounds per square inch (PSI).
-If the home’s overall water pressure is a problem, installing a supplemental booster pump may an option.
-This will be similar to pumps used in well systems and can increase water flow throughout the home.
-Consult a qualified plumbing contractor before making any modifications to your water service.
+It’s also important to keep in mind that chronically low water pressure could be due to your home’s overall water pressure, which is regulated by your local water service district.
+Homes in Oakland and the San Francisco Bay area typically have a pressure reduction valve on the incoming water line to ensure inflow pressure remains below 80 pounds per square inch (PSI).
+If your home’s overall water pressure is an issue, installing a supplemental booster pump may a good option.
+Booster pumps are similar to pumps used in well systems and increase water flow pressure throughout the home.
+Consult a qualified plumbing contractor before making any modifications to your home water system.

-Before purchasing a booster pump, East San Francisco Bay and Oakland homeowners as well as commercial property owners should report water pressure problems and/or request flow and pressure testing from the East Bay Municipal Utility District (EBMUD).
-Note that flow testing requests are responded to “in 15 business days.”
+Before purchasing a booster pump, Oakland and East Bay homeowners and commercial property owners should report water pressure problems and if necessary, request flow and pressure testing from the East Bay Municipal Utility District (EBMUD).
+Note that EBMUD response time for flow testing requests can be up to “15 business days.”

 Low water pressure in a home could also be caused by a water leak.
-This must be tested by a leak detection contractor can conduct testing and even locate the source of the leak.
-If a leak is found, you’ll need to hire a plumbing company like Pipe Spy should be contracted to repair or replace the damaged water lines.
+A leak detection contractor can conduct testing and even locate the source of the leak.
+If a leak is found, you’ll need to hire a plumbing company like Pipe Spy to repair or replace the damaged water lines.

 If you’re still looking for answers, our team of plumbing experts is always glad to help.
-If we can’t answer your questions directly, we’re happy to refer you to another trusted resource.
+Contact us any time at 510-465-3000.